For visiting pilots

 You MUST:

-• Have A Third Party INSURANCE
+• Have a Third Party INSURANCE

 As a foreign pilot, you are welcome to contact our office if you have questions about how to be compliant with our regulations.